Audience divided in 3 groups and say out loud: 1) poire" 2)pomme" and "courgette" 3) and 4)"This is a world or Sinners and Dimmers" when directed.

 But why are you fading?"
 The Poet turns towards the electrician,

-"You're fa-fading, those wires, is that the di-dimmer
+"You're fa-fading, those wires, is that the di-dimmer?

 In the Da-da-dark?
+Did ya see?
 Did ya hear?
-"Don't hi-hi-hide in da-da-dark!"
+It's flickering in da-da-dark!"